-This rub is a savory one and it is easily customizable to your preferences.
+This rub is a savory one and it is easily customizable to your preferences much like my steak rub and dry rub for ribs.
 If you like more of a sweet and salty flavor, then you could add some brown sugar.
 If heat is more your thing, you can throw in some red pepper flakes.
 Experiment to find your perfect blend!

 What is a Dry Rub?